Vipin Aneja: Career

 His first original non-film commercial project was an album called ‘Teri Payal’ that came out in 2001 which did well.
 He is more popular for singing the remixed version of the old Hindi film song Gulabi Ankhen, which was a part of the album Salute to Bollywood.
-He won prestigious National and International Awards like All India Sangam Kala in India and Azia Dausy, a World Pop Music Festival in Kazakistan.
+He won prestigious National and International Awards like All India Sangam Kala in India and Azia Dausy, a World Pop Music Festival in Kazakhstan.

 He performed for AR Rahman’s world peace concert, ‘Unity of Light’, and travelled with the musician to Dubai and Malaysia amongst other countries.
 He was also a lead singer of the band 'Sixth Sense' in the 'Idea Rocks India' show on Colors (TV channel) and made a mark as a remarkable singer and a powerpack performer.

 He also paid a tribute to Govinda at the Mirchi Music Awards.
 Next, he is gearing up to sing for the films Dee Saturday Night, Sonali Cable and Desi Magic.
 He is currently a part of a panel of 30 grand jury members at Sa Re Ga Ma Pa L'il Champs 2017 who are experts from the music fraternity.